sentientazure/superblogdocs/06_accounts/02_python_4_register_page.md

 I registered on my website with the username "SentientMshary".
 Whatever username you entered in the registration form should appear there.

-Let's add a button in the article list page that takes us to the registration page.
-In your `list.html`:
+Let's add a button in the base template that takes us to the registration page.
+This button, because it's in the base template, will appear in all our pages.
+In your `base.html`:
 ```django
 <body>
     <a href="{% url 'register' %}">